sdipto7/llm-code-translation/llm_prompts.md

 ```
 $SOURCE_CODE

-# Generate only the step by step algorithm for the above $SOURCE_LANG code.
-Print only the steps and exclude any comments, headers, explanations, and examples.
+# Translate the above $SOURCE_LANG code into a step-by-step algorithm.
+Provide only the algorithm steps without including any comments, headers, explanations, and examples.
+Ensure the algorithm reflects the logic and flow of the original code accurately.
 ```

 #### Generate translated code from the generated algorithm